 The town began in 1926 when oil was discovered in the Hendrick oil field in Winkler County.
-By the next year, the Wink Townsite Co. began selling lots on a local ranch.
-The oil boom brought new people to the town, causing a shortage of housing.
 Wink was originally named Winkler, in honor of C.M.
 Winkler, a colonel in the Confederate Army, a member of the Texas Legislature and a justice of the Court of Civil Appeals.
-The county also was named for him.
 However, the post office said there was already a Winkler, and the name was shortened to Wink.
-Today, Wink's economy is still based on the petroleum industry, as well as ranching.
+Today, Wink's economy is still based on petroleum, as well as ranching.

 You are now leaving TravelTex.com.
 You are on your way to an external website.